 \section{Results}

 Having described both the entanglement cooling algorithm and the model used to generate the input states of the algorithm, we move to illustrate our results.
-The different types of evolutions of the entanglement obtained with the algorithm are summarized in Fig.~\ref{Fig3}.
+The different types of evolutions of the entanglement obtained with the algorithm are summarized in Fig.~\ref{EntEvolution}.
 The plots in the left columns are obtained by choosing local gates uniformly at random from the first set, while in the right one, all local gates are considered to ensure a universal quantum computation (1 \& 2).
-For more information about our efficient computational implementation, allowing us to reach systems up to $N = 21$ spins with a considerable amount of Metropolis MC steps and statistics, see Appendix~\ \ref{sec:Appendix1}.
+For more information about our efficient computational implementation, allowing us to reach systems up to $N = 21$ spins with a considerable amount of Metropolis MC steps and statistics, see Appendix~\ref{sec:Appendix1}.

-In the FM case, we observe that except for the smaller systems, the state displays almost perfect robustness of the entanglement regardless of the set of gates employed.
-This can easily be explained since deep inside the FM phase, the ground state is well approximated by a $N$-qubit Greenberger–Horne–Zeilinger (GHZ) state~\cite{Greenberger1989}.
-This state represents a global symmetric superposition of two orthogonal fully factorized states.
-Such states are well-known in the theory of quantum information since they maximize the multipartite entanglement~\cite{Dur2000} while retaining no bipartite entanglement after local measurement on one of its part~\cite{Coffman2000}.
-In such a state, all the quantum correlations come out from the peculiar global superposition~\cite{Hamma2016} and, therefore, it comes as no surprise that local gates acting at most on two neighboring sites of the chain are unable to change the entanglement.
+Deep in the FM cases, we observe that except for the smaller systems, the state displays almost perfect robustness of the entanglement regardless of the set of gates employed.
+This can easily be explained since in the FM phase, the ground state is well approximated by a $N$-qubit Greenberger–Horne–Zeilinger (GHZ) state~\cite{Greenberger1989}.
+Moving closer to the quantum phase transition adds local correlations on which the algorithm can act, but their contribution is hardly noticeable on the R\'enyi-2 for the parameters we chose.
+The GHZ state represents a global symmetric superposition of two orthogonal fully factorized states.
+Such states are well-known in the theory of quantum information, since they maximize the multipartite entanglement~\cite{Dur2000} while retaining no bipartite entanglement after local measurement on one of its parts~\cite{Coffman2000}.
+In such a state, all the quantum correlations come out from the peculiar global superposition~\cite{Hamma2016} and, therefore, it comes as no surprise that local gates acting at most on two neighboring sites of the chain are unable to change this entanglement.
 To simulate a global interaction with local interactions, we need a series of the latter which, taken individually, will increase the value of the entanglement of the state.
 The probability that this happens, considering how the cooling algorithm selects the different states, decreases exponentially as the size of the chain increases.